shanesturrock/bioit/docs/Services-Setup.md

     sudo firewall-cmd --reload

 Now any machine on the local network should be able to access the server (assuming the various aliases have been registered in DNS of course.)

-## RDP support (Rocky Linux 8)

-This is pretty simple, just do the following:

-    sudo dnf -y install xrdp
-    sudo systemctl enable xrdp
-    sudo systemctl start xrdp

-To connect, each user needs to have a `.Xclients` file with `mate-session` and `chmod+x` the file.

-Allow access through the firewall:

-    sudo firewall-cmd --permanent --add-port=3389/tcp
-    sudo firewall-cmd --reload

-It should now be possible to use MS Remote Desktop to connect to the IP address.

 ## Nice login banner